mamor/fuel-packages-ratchet/README.md

 * git submodule add
 * Download zip

-If you use git submodule, you must install vendors
+If you use git submodule or download zip, you must install vendors

 	$ cd fuel/packages/ratchet
 	$ php composer.phar install